 How do I start pelvic physical therapy?

-Just call or email for an appointment!
-Elizabeth sees patients from all over the southeast.
-She is located in the Druid HIlls / Emory area of Atlanta, GA.
-We will help you schedule an appointment and discuss any questions you may have regarding our location and your visit.
+Beth sees patients from all over the southeast (and beyond!) and is located in the Druid HIlls / Emory University area of Atlanta, GA.
+Just CLICK or CALL to discuss any questions you may have and to schedule!

 - Your local physician (urologist, gynecologist, urogynecologist, etc) may have a good recommendation.